Banded Piglet Squid Facts

 Banded Piglet Squid Physical Description

-Perhaps most notably, the average adult only achieves a mantle length of roughly 3.9 in (9.9 cm).
+Perhaps most notably, in fact, the average adult only achieves a mantle length of roughly 3.9 in (9.9 cm).
 Within the rather limited knowledge of the species achieved by researchers, sexual dimorphism appears to be absent.

 In addition, throughout the majority of its life, this animal displays an almost transparent appearance.
 Later in life, however, the great majority of adults often become reddish brown.
 The reasons for this remain undetermined.